Ultraproducts of continuous posets

 We close the paper with some remarks.

+(a) Our original paper contained only Theorem~\ref{main}.
+Then we saw a theorem due to Holliday and Litak, \cite[Lemma 5.13]{H15}, stating a first-order formula that is equivalent with continuity of operators in Boolean algebras.
+This made us realize that our Theorem~\ref{main} easily implies a generalization of their theorem to arbitrary posets, see Corollary~\ref{cor}.
+This corollary also answers a question of the referee we were thinking about.
+Holliday and Litak got their result about the same time as we got our Theorem~\ref{main}, see \cite{HL15}.
+They use the formula

+to express continuity of $f$ in Boolean algebras.
+This formula cannot be generalized to arbitrary posets.
+We get, instead, the following formula from the proof of Theorem~\ref{main} to express continuity in arbitrary posets:

-a) Let's call a function {\it quasi-complete} if it preserves the suprema of nonempty sets.
-Thus, quasi-complete functions may not take the smallest element, which when it exists is the supremum of the empty set, to itself, in other words, they are not necessarily normal.
-The proof of Thm.\ref{main} goes through for quasi-complete operations, too, as follows.
+(b) Let us call a function \emph{quasi-complete} if it preserves the suprema of non\-empty sets.
+Thus, quasi-complete functions are not required to take the smallest element, which when it exists is the supremum of the empty set, to itself, in other words, they are not necessarily normal.
+Givant pointed out to us that the proof of Theorem~\ref{main} goes through for quasi-complete operations, with the following modification of the proof.
 Since we want to show quasi-completeness of $f$, we assume $X\ne\emptyset$.
 Then $A\ne\emptyset$ by $X\subseteq A$, and hence $A_i\ne\emptyset$ for almost all $i\in I$.
-So we can use quasi-completeness of $f_i$ to infer $f(\s_i)=\sup f(A_i)$ from $\s_i=\sup A_i$, and this is the only place in the proof of Thm.\ref{main} where we used completeness of $f_i$.
+So we can use quasi-completeness of $f_i$ to infer $f(\s_i)=\sup f(A_i)$ from $\s_i=\sup A_i$, and this is the only place in the proof of Theorem~\ref{main} where we used completeness of $f_i$.
+On the other hand, the property of an operator being normal is obviously closed under ultraproducts.
+As Givant has observed (in the context of Boolean algebras with operators), an operator is complete if and only if it is quasi-complete and normal.
+Consequently, Theorem~\ref{main} follows at once from the version of Theorem~\ref{main} that is formulated for quasi-complete operators.

-b) Our theorem has an application in considering ultraproducts of complex algebras of relational structures.
+(c) Our theorem has an application in considering ultraproducts of complex algebras of relational structures.
 Let us note that complex algebras are always complete Boolean algebras with sup-preserving operations.
 Suppose one starts with a system of relational structures, then forms an ultraproduct of their complex algebras.
 Now, this ultraproduct most likely is not complete.
-Givant has shown in \cite[Thm.1.35, pp.56-60]{G14} that the completion of this ultraproduct is canonically isomorphic to the complex algebra of the corresponding ultraproduct of the original relational structures.
-As Givant pointed out to us, for his proof to be valid, one must know that the ultraproduct of the complex algebras is a Boolean algebra with quasi-complete operators in order to be able to form the completion of this algebra, and this part of the argument was missing from \cite{G14}.
-The present Thm.\ref{main} makes the proof complete.
+Givant has shown in \cite[Theorem 1.35, pp.\ 56--60]{G14} that the completion of this ultraproduct is canonically isomorphic to the complex algebra of the corresponding ultraproduct of the original relational structures.
+He noticed that for his proof to be valid, one must know that the ultraproduct of the complex algebras is a Boolean algebra with quasi-complete operators in order to be able to form the completion of this algebra.
+We proved the present Theorem~\ref{main} at his request, and this makes Givant's proof complete.